 Another option is to purchase a self-contained composting system, dependent on available, targeted funding.
+This item is listed elsewhere in the PRPP document (section 2.4d)

 Although the Culinary Center is pictured on the College's sustainability website, the structure is not featured as an example of "green" building.
-The nature of culinary training is in fact, extremely energy consumptive.
+The nature of culinary training is, in fact, extremely energy consumptive.
 Water and refrigeration use is exorbitant.
 The building's entire third floor, several large 2nd floor rooms, and the outdoor south side are all spaces dedicated to mechanical, technical, and water operations.
 Construction cost over-runs eliminated installation of a geothermal system.
 The infrastructure for this energy-saving system is, however, in place for the future, whenever funds needed become available to support its installation.